 After Luke’s impatient outburst, Yoda then speaks to the Spirit of Master Obi-Wan Kenobi saying, “I cannot teach him.
 The boy has no patience.”
 Obi-Wan responds to Yoda with, “He will learn patience.” as an eager Luke exasperatedly refutes Yoda’s claim.

-Jesus too tells us that we can be unteachable; if we don’t carry our cross, this renders us unteachable.
+Jesus also tells us that we can be unteachable; If we don’t carry our cross, this renders us unteachable.
 Why?
 Because to carry one’s cross means to be willing to die to one’s self.

-When we die to ourselves, we give up our life (our will) for God’s will.
-We deny ourselves to accept our new life in Him.
-If we don’t, we cannot be His disciple (His student) because we haven’t accepted Him as our Teacher.
+Dieing to ourself means giving up our life (our will) for God’s will.
+We deny ourselves to accept our new life in Christ.
+If we don’t, we can’t be His disciple (His student) because we haven’t accepted Him as our Teacher.